Karl Duguid

 Karl Anthony Duguid (born 21 March 1978) is an English former professional footballer.
 He spent the majority of his playing career with Colchester United where, over two stints, he made over 400 league appearances.
 He also played for Plymouth Argyle before finishing his professional career at Colchester, where he became a coach following his retirement in 2014.

 After leaving his coaching role at Colchester in October 2014, Duguid returned to playing with Stanway Rovers the same month, before joining Welling United in the Conference in January 2015.
 He returned to Stanway after two months with Welling, before making a move to Needham Market in the summer of 2015, where he became academy manager alongside former Colchester teammate Kemal Izzet.
 He joined Heybridge Swifts in May 2016, and was appointed manager of Stanway Rovers in December 2016.
 In June 2018, Duguid returned to Heybridge Swifts and was appointed as assistant manager, later serving as manager from 2019 to 2020.
 After a short stint as assistant manager at Stanway Rovers in 2021, he was appointed joint manager of Coggeshall Town.
+He returned to Stanway as manager the following year, leaving in 2023.